anchangben/PHENOSTAMP/README.md

 The codes needed to generate the results from new unprocessed data are accessible using the main.r script provided.

 ## Installation
 PHENOSTAMP relies on R (>= 3.5.0) and other R libraries (See main.R).
 The current implementation below runs on Mac OS X 10.7 and above operating systems.
 Instructions to setup the macOS toolchain for compiling used in the 3.5.* and above series of R  can be found in  https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/.
-A complete installation of PHENOSTAMP requires that all dependencies are loaded.
+A complete installation of PHENOSTAMP requires that all dependencies are installed.

 A complete installation tool is available.
 All you have to do is run :
 ```{R}